Board of Directors

 Rhonda Cunningham Holmes is the Executive Director of Legal Counsel for the Elderly (LCE), an affiliate of AARP.
 She leads a team of 65, including attorneys, long-term care ombudsman specialists, social workers, and support staff in providing direct legal and social work services to DC seniors, and advocacy for residents of long-term care facilities.
 Ms. Holmes joined LCE in 2018 and under her leadership has expanded LCE services, especially for veterans; placed increased emphasis on advocacy; and has introduced a Racial Equity Initiative to better enable staff to address the client community, largely people of color, with cultural awareness and humility.
 In March 2022, Ms. Holmes was elected to serve on the board of Directors of the National Network to End Domestic Violence (NNEDV).
 She also serves on the Board of Trustees of the Montgomery Parks Foundation and on the Board of Directors of DC Refers.
 Ms. Holmes has been a member of the Fordham Law Advisory Council since its inception in 2018.
 She is an advisory board member and past chair of the board of directors of Montgomery Housing Partnership.
 Ms. Holmes holds a JD from Fordham University School of Law; an MBA from the University of Rochester Simon School of Business, and an A.B. from Duke University.
 She is the 2021 recipient of the Honorable Deborah A. Batts Life of Commitment Award from the Feerick Center for Social Justice at Fordham University School of Law.
 Prior to joining LCE, Ms. Holmes was the deputy director of the Washington Lawyers Committee for Civil Rights and Urban Affairs.
 She was a litigator at Morgan, Lewis & Bockius LLP where her practice focused on intellectual property, insurance and complex commercial litigation cases in federal and state courts and continuously held a portfolio of pro bono cases.

-Blessing Okorougo is the Head of Social Advocacy at Tinder where she works with the product team in developing strategic partnerships and creating consumer programs with a focus on social impact and safety.
-Prior to this, she served as Head of Trust Partnerships at Airbnb where she led a team in support of platform safety for its global communities.
-With over a decade of experience rooted in the global development and philanthropic sector, Blessing has a history of facilitating public-private partnerships and supporting nonprofit engagement to transform social issues impacting vulnerable and historically underrepresented communities.
+Blessing Okorougo is the Head of Social Impact & Sustainability for Youth To The People.
+Previously, Blessing worked at Match Group where as Director of Product Partnerships she worked with relationship apps Tinder and Hinge to create consumer programs with a focus on online safety and GBV education.
+Prior to this, she led Trust Partnerships at Airbnb and Meta where she oversaw the development of platform safety programming for its global communities.
+With over a decade of experience rooted in the international development and the nonprofit sector, Blessing has a history of facilitating public-private partnerships and philanthropic capital to transform social issues impacting vulnerable and historically marginalized communities.
 Blessing holds a graduate degree from King’s College London, Department of War Studies and a dual Bachelor of Arts degree from the University of California, San Diego.
 She is a founding Steering Committee member of the Peninsula Philanthropy Network in support of Bay Area mission-focused giving.

 Leila Rouhi is Vice President of Trust and Privacy at Amazon, overseeing a broad portfolio of devices including Ring, Alexa, FireTV, Halo, Key, and Sidewalk.
 She previously served as President of Ring, where she led the company’s privacy, security, and community partnerships, as well Ring’s Neighbors App and Subscriptions teams.
 Leila first joined Ring as General Counsel, and led the team through an acquisition by Amazon in 2018.
 Prior to Ring, she was Director of Legal Affairs at True Religion Brand Jeans, where she provided legal oversight for all aspects of their retail operation.
 Leila has also represented clients in mergers & acquisitions, fashion, and entertainment and media.
 Leila counts outdoor recreation and DIY home renovation among her many interests.
 She also volunteers at the Suicide Prevention Lifeline as a crisis counselor and at InsightLA, a non-profit meditation center teaching mindfulness practices based in Buddhist tradition.
 Leila holds a J.D. from New York University School of Law and a BA in economics and Politics from Mount Holyoke College.